Level 1 Trauma Center in Denver: Exceptional Care. Always.

 Craniomaxillofacial trauma includes any injury to the soft tissues of the face, neck and scalp, as well as the hard tissues of the facial skeleton including the jaws, facial bones and skull base.

 Soft tissue injuries: injuries to the skin and facial features; lips, nose, eyelids.
 Soft tissue injuries include dog bites, lacerations or other aesthetic issues.

-Common injuries that cause facial injury include sports-related injury, motor vehicle accident, animal attack wound, interpersonal violence and falls.
+Common injuries that cause facial injury include sports-related injury, motor vehicle accident, animal attack wounds, interpersonal violence and falls.

 The benefits of our Level 1 Trauma Center extend to even our youngest patients.
 Our pediatric team works closely to provide the same level of experienced trauma care our adult patients receive.
-As a result, we’ve received a pediatric trauma commitment verification.
 We have a dedicated pediatric trauma room specifically designed and equipped for children.
 Our pediatric intensive care team is supported by pediatric subspecialists, and is on call around the clock.
 Our physicians are specialized in cardiology, neurological care and endocrinology, allowing them to treat complex injuries.